operate-first/apps/docs/odh/kafka/add_kafka_topics.md

 # Add Kafka Topics

-To add Kafka topics, find your target environment under `overlays` and create a new `KafkaTopic` resource within the `odh/overlays/$ENV/kafka/overrides/kafka/overlay/topics` sub directory. `$ENV` corresponds to the environment you are adding the topic.
+To add Kafka topics, find your target environment create a new `KafkaTopic` resource within the `odh/overlays/$ENV/$CLUSTER/kafka/overrides/kafka/overlay/topics` sub directory. `$ENV/$CLUSTER` corresponds to the environment and cluster you are adding the topic respectively.
 For example if you would like to add your `KafkaTopic` on `zero` cluster in the `MOC` environment then first create a topic like the one below:

 Replace `my-topic` with a preferred name.